Natálie Taschlerová: 2024–2025 season

-Taschlerová/Taschler began the season by competing on the Challenger series, finishing fourth at the 2024 CS Nebelhorn Trophy and winning gold at the 2024 CS Denis Ten Memorial Challenge.
+Taschlerová/Taschler began their season by competing on the Challenger series, finishing fourth at the 2024 CS Nebelhorn Trophy and winning gold at the 2024 CS Denis Ten Memorial Challenge.
 Going on to compete on the 2024–25 Grand Prix circuit, the team finished fifth in the rhythm dance at the 2024 Skate Canada International, before moving up to fourth place in the free dance.
 Their second assignment was the 2024 Finlandia Trophy, where they also placed fourth, having come fourth in the rhythm dance and fifth in the free dance.
 Taschler remarked after the competition that he "had kind of a breakdown this morning and really didn’t want to skate today.
 But I am better now and glad I did it.
 Nati also helped a lot."